e-CzasPL/TimeReceiver225kHz/README.md

 </ul>
 <h2 id="en0">Changes</h2>
 <ul>
-  <li><b>2024-06-11:</b>b> Damian Jabłoński found a mistake in the scheme.
+  <li><b>2024-06-11:</b> Damian Jabłoński found a mistake in the scheme.
 This caused the processor to operate unstablely.
 Resistor R2 20k (shown in the current schematic) should be added to fix the error.</li>
    <li><b>2024-06-12:</b>
    The repository contains corrected versions of the project files in KiCAD.
-In KiCAD/1.0/bom you can find the interactive BOM in HTML.
-In KiCAD/1.0/production you can find production (Gerber) files for fixed PCB.
+In the KiCAD/1.0/bom folder you can find the interactive BOM in HTML.
+In the KiCAD/1.0/production folder, you can find production (Gerber) files for fixed PCB.
    </li>
 </ul>